nchlswhttkr/website/content/blog/getting-up-to-hijinks-with-cloudflare-workers/index.md

     - javascript
     - cloudflare-workers
     - serverless
+series: "cloudflare-workers-hijinks"
 ---

-You may have heard of [Workers](https://workers.dev), a product from Cloudflare that lets you run JavaScript/WebAssembly in a serverless fashion on Cloudflare's network.
+You may have heard of [Workers](https://workers.dev/), a product from Cloudflare that lets you run JavaScript/WebAssembly in a serverless fashion on Cloudflare's network.

 I've been toying with them recently, and I thought it would be fun to share some of the uses I've come up with for them!